ISECooker Construction

 For details, see the blog, Friday, July 28, 2023

 NYSE has finished manufacturing the ISECookers, in fine form.
-Above, from left: The closed cooker, the cooker opened exposing the heated nest, the ceramic heater in the heated nest, the 7 liter cook pot, the 8 kg STS (solid thermal storage) on in the heated nest, the 4 liter cookpot in the STS in the heated nest, the 7 liter cook pot in the STS in the heated nest.
+Above, from left: The closed cooker, the cooker opened exposing the heated nest, the ceramic heater in the heated nest, the 7 liter cook pot in the heated nest, the 8 kg STS (solid thermal storage) in the heated nest, the 4 liter cookpot in the STS in the heated nest, the 7 liter cook pot in the STS in the heated nest.
 Because all the pots are made in the same shape, the pots are interchangeable.
 However, the insulating lid cannot be closed when the large, 7 liter pot is heated with the thermal storage.

 September of 2023, I received the data below from Ashutosh at Kathmandu University.

 We are able to estimate the thermal power loss from the temperature rate of change of the 9 kg of aluminium in the ISECooker.
-We see that we need 30 W to keep the ISECooker at the boiling point of water, and that given the ~ 120 W of input power, we will probably not achieve a temperature much higher than 300 C. This could be good news if it limits the ISECooker temperature to less than the melting point of aluminium.
+We see that we need 30 W to keep the ISECooker at the boiling point of water, and with ~ 120 W of input power, this cooker will not achieve a temperature much higher than 300 C.

 7) Safety and Corrosion